robertguss/howtocode-understanding-the-jamstack/README.md

-# Understanding the Jamstack Course Repo
+# HowToCode.io - Understanding the Jamstack

-This repo contains all of the project repo's for my Jamstack course on Udemy.
+This repo contains all of the projects for the Understanding the Jamstack tutorials on [HowToCode](https://howtocode.io).